 Can a defendant be held criminally liable for defective products?

-- the Greek Criminal Code;
+- for manslaughter under Article 85 of the Criminal Code; or

 Which parties can be held liable for defective products?